Climate change affects gender differently

 - I am a great believer in diversity and global collaboration, which have the potential to alleviate some of the most pressing issues facing us such as climate change and gender inequality

-Through the year, I aim to bring my story and develop engaing content on gender parity and climate change.
+Through the year, I aim to bring my story and develop engaing content on gender parity and climate change such as community talks.
 I see Homeward Bound as the foundation of my vision to motivate more girls and women to pursue higher education, especially in science and engineering.
 I am very excited about the possibilities of the year ahead and what I could achieve with your support!